 Where did you get most of your ideas and inspiration from?

 My colour scheme I got from a necklace I saw and bought with four strands of colours which were soft, etherial and classic.
 For the rest, I just knew I wanted something very simplistic.
 I looked at an iphone app, “pinterest” at their “boards” and I have to admit, I always browse The Pretty Blog to get creative ideas.

 Any time saving or organising tips?

-Your family usually wants to be apart of your special day, let them help.
-Don’t be to proud to ask, give them chores, ask them advice and trust them!
+Your family usually wants to be a part of your special day, let them help.
+Don’t be too proud to ask, give them chores, ask them advice and trust them!
 Sometimes it’s a good idea to take a step back and just let it be.

 Any hints for other brides on how to keep your wedding budget friendly?